swcarpentry/git-novice/03-conflict.md

 Cold and dry, but everything is my favorite color
 The two moons may be a problem for Wolfman
 But the Mummy will appreciate the lack of humidity
-We had a conflict on this line, but we removed it.
+We removed the conflict on this line
 ```

 To finish merging,